SunnysideAaron/wetesa-0/docs/Decision Records/Tech Stack/TSDR-010 Live reload of code.md

 ## Why / Notes

 Randomly stumbled into using air.
-Need to evelaulate other options.
+Need to evaluate other options.

 ## Consequences